akshatarrao/CSI5112-Project/privacy_report.md

 ### Implementation

 ASP.NET Core has a built-in [session management package](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-6.0).
-The developer can follow the tutorial to enable the session management for the project.
+The developer can follow the tutorial to enable session management for the project.

 On the frontend side, [flutter_session](https://pub.dev/packages/flutter_session) package is available.
 It allows developers to store and retrieve any string (session cookie in this use case) globally.